 - preparing and displaying the food for self-service, for example preparing food for consumption from a buffet at a restaurant.

-Off-site catering refers to a business serving food that has the potential to be hazardous, at a place other than the principal place of operation for the food business.
-If the caterer is an off-site caterer, they would need to be licensed with the Council at the principal place of business.
+Offsite catering refers to a business serving food that has the potential to be hazardous, at a place other than the principal place of operation for the food business.
+If the caterer is an offsite caterer, they would need to be licensed with the local council at the principal place of business.

 For example, a spit roast caterer stores their equipment and conducts food preparation from a food business in Logan City Council area prior to a function.
 The caterer then conducts a catering function in the Brisbane City Council area, where all they do is heat and serve the food.
 As the principal place of business is located in Logan City Council's area, the food business would need to be licensed with Logan City Council.

-- the sale of food from mobile premises or temporary premises, for example, the sale of ice creams from a mobile ice cream van.
+- the sale of food from mobile premises or temporary premises, e.g. the sale of ice cream from a mobile ice cream van.

 If you are transporting food you must advise Council of all the food transport vehicles involved in the catering operation.

-As a general guide for new catering premises, fees that may apply for the 2018-19 financial year include:
+As a general guide for new catering premises, the following fees may apply for the 2019-20 financial year.